 Or, you may be looking at speeding up a certain scene to create a montage, either way, you’ll want to adjust your playback speed in Premiere Pro accordingly.

 Here are a few techniques to help you nail the basics!

 How to Fast Forward or Speed up Playback in Premiere Pro

 To speed up the playback, simply use this keyboard shortcut.
 Whilst previewing the clip, press ‘L’ on your keyboard.
 The more you press the ‘L’ button the quicker Premiere Pro will play your clip back to you.

-If you hold down the Shift key whilst pressing the ‘L’ button, you will increase the speed of the playback in much smaller steps.
-This is far easier to control and perfect if you’re looking at the clip in detail.
+If you hold down the Shift key whilst pressing the ‘L’ button, you will increase the playback speed in much smaller steps.
+This is far easier to control and perfect if you look at the clip in detail.

 You may also be interested in reading How to create a keyboard shortcut in Premiere Pro

 How to rewind a clip in Premiere Pro

 Next up is the reverse, it’s how to rewind a clip back in Premiere Pro.
 To rewind the clip, you simply press the ‘J’ key on your keyboard, and this will immediately rewind your clip.

 Similar to the above, the more you press the ‘J’ key, the quicker your clip will rewind.
 So keep pressing the ‘J’ key to get back to the beginning as quickly as possible.